cfpb/sbl-project/features/features.md

 1. Full history of all data changes is available.
 1. Data will be _mostly_ read-only, with possible exceptions for:
     1. FI contact info (name, phone, email, etc.)

+#### Questions
+1. What details should be in this list?
+    1. Name, LEI
+    1. Status: Active, Deactivated
+    1. Filing status for SBL and HMDA for the current filing season.
+    1. User association status?
+Only when waiting for approval?

+<br></br>
 ## Small business lending data filing app

 ### Small business lending data filing home